AnicetNgrt/flore1/README.md

 - Input profiles for easy key customization
 - Tell if one of the actions in the input profile has one of its corresponding key pressed.
 - `alt_input()` Alternative to `input()` which is very customizable
-- Simultaneous / shortcut detection support
+- Simultaneous keys / shortcut detection support
 #  <a name="roadmap"></a>What is planned ?
 - `Gradually` Documentation and tutorials
 - `Gradually` Quality of life improvements